elm/url/README.md

 And here are some facts that I found surprising:

-  - **ASCII only** &mdash; Behavior with other encodings is undefined in the spec.
-So a browser may handle a non-ASCII character one way, while this library handles it another.
+- **ASCII** &mdash; The spec only talks about ASCII characters.
+Behavior with other encodings is unspecified, so if you use a UTF-8 character directly, it may be handled differently by browsers, packages, and servers!
 No one is wrong.
 It is just unspecified.
-I would stick to ASCII to be safe.
+So I would stick to ASCII to be safe.

-  - **Escaping** &mdash; The spec uses the term [percent-encoded](https://tools.ietf.org/html/rfc3986#section-2.1) to reduce confusion with other escape mechanisms.
-The format is `%XX` allowing two hex digits.
-According to [this table of ASCII characters](https://ascii.cl/), you could encode `?` as `%3F` and `=` as `%3D`.
-There are many subtleties though, so I recommend reading [this](https://en.wikipedia.org/wiki/Percent-encoding) for more information!
+- **Escaping** &mdash; There are some reserved characters in the spec, like `/`, `?`, and `#`.
+So what happens when you need those in your query?
+The spec allows you to “escape” characters (`/` => `%2F`, `?` => `%3F`, `#` => `%23`) so it is clearly not a reserved characters anymore.
+The spec calls this [percent-encoding](https://tools.ietf.org/html/rfc3986#section-2.1).
+The basic idea is to look up the hex code in [the ASCII table](https://ascii.cl/) and put a `%` in front.
+There are many subtleties though, so I recommend reading [this](https://en.wikipedia.org/wiki/Percent-encoding) for more details!

 > **Note:** The difference between a URI and a URL is kind of subtle.
 [This post](https://danielmiessler.com/study/url-uri/) explains the difference nicely.
 I decided to call this library `elm/url` because it is primarily concerned with HTTP which does need actual locations.